-Finally, we believe that product innovation is crucial.
-We have focused on producing new music-based digital products for our digitally connected customers.
-We have integrated the development of innovative digital products and strategies throughout our business and established a culture of product innovation across the company aimed at leveraging our assets to drive creative product development.
+We have integrated the development of innovation digital products and strategies throughout our business and established a culture of product innovation across the company aimed at leveraging our assets to drive creative product development.
 Through our digital initiatives we have established strong relationships with our customers, developed new products and become a leader in the expanding worldwide digital music business.
-This has allowed us to continue to increase our digital revenue to 22% of consolidated revenues in fiscal 2009.
+This has allowed us to continue to increase our digital revenue to 25% of consolidated revenues in fiscal 2010.

-Focus on Innovative A&R. We believe our relative size, the strength of our management team, our ability to respond to industry and consumer trends and challenges, our diverse array of genres, our large catalog of hit releases and songs and our valuable music publishing library have and will help us continue to successfully build our roster of recording artists and songwriters.
-We are constantly looking for new, innovative ways to develop and execute our A&R strategy and to continue to realize significant success in A&R. According to SoundScan data, we reported the highest U.S. album market share growth of all major music companies in total albums sold between calendar 2004 and calendar 2008.
-It was noted in the trade publication, Music & Copyright, that Warner Music Group became the third-largest Recorded Music business by global market share in 2006, rising from fourth-largest, further evidence of the ongoing success of our A&R strategy.
+Focus on Innovative A&R. We believe our relative size, the strength and stability of our management team, our ability to respond to industry and consumer trends and challenges, our diverse array of genres, our large catalog of hit releases and songs and our valuable music publishing library have and will help us continue to successfully build our roster of recording artists and songwriters.
+We are constantly looking for new, innovative ways to develop and execute our A&R strategy and to continue to realize significant success in A&R.